Denis Noble

 Denis Noble is a British physiologist and biologist who was at the University of Oxford from 1984 to 2004 and was appointed professor emeritus and co-director of computational physiology.

 Noble's research focuses on using computer models of biological organs and organ systems to interpret function from the molecular level to the whole organism.
-Together with international collaborators, his team has used supercomputers to create the first virtual organ, the virtual heart.
+Together with international collaborators, his team used supercomputers to create the first virtual organ, the virtual heart.

-Noble argues that from research in epigenetics, acquired characteristics can be inherited and in contrast to the modern synthesis, genetic change is "far from random" and not always gradual.
+Modern Synthesis, genetic change is "far from random" and not always gradual.
 He has also claimed that the central dogma of molecular biology has been broken as an "embodiment of the

 Weismann Barrier", and a new synthesis will integrate research from physiology with evolutionary biology.